mybearworld/md/github-pages-actions.md

 2. **Add the deployment key**<br>
    Go to your repository settings at **Security** > **Secrets and variables** > **Actions**.
 Create a new repository secret called `PERSONAL_TOKEN` and add the personal token you created above.
 3. **Create the GitHub action**<br>
    Add the following file as **.github/workflows/gh-pages.yml**.
-It will set up NPM, PNPM, use `pnpm build` and expect the folder to be `/dist` - this is easily changeable, though.
+It will set up NPM, PNPM, use `pnpm build` and expect the folder to be `/dist` and use the `main` branch - this is easily changeable, though.

    ```yml
    name: Upload to GitHub pages